 1. Reduce estate tax

 Kathy and Kyle live in Washington State and have a $20 million estate between their personal home and a variety of investment accounts.
-They aren’t currently subject to federal estate tax but would owe about $3 million in estate tax to Washington State, which kicks in above $4.386 million in 2023 ($2.193 million per spouse can be passed tax-free with proper planning), if they died today.
+They aren’t currently subject to federal estate tax but would owe about $3 million in estate tax to Washington State, which kicks in above $4.386 million in 2022, if they died today.

 We helped them discover that they can live happily on $5 million.
 If they were comfortable giving up access to the remaining $15 million and moved it into an Irrevocable Trust, they would nearly eliminate their potential estate tax bill.